 Action Heroes Omega 3 Fish Oil is simply the best fish oil liquid for children on the market.
 Suitable for children from 6 months to 12 years.
-Action Heroes is the only fish oil that, in a 1ml drop, contains the same amount of DHA found in a tin of sardines with 465 mg DHA, 133mg EPA & 693mg Omega 3 in total.
+Action Heroes is the only fish oil that, in a 1ml drop, contains the same amount of DHA found in a tin of sardines with 500mg DHA, 100mg EPA & 700mg Omega 3 in total.
 Omega 3 is essential for children, especially DHA which is a major component of brain tissue, but with the best will in the world, it's pretty tricky to get youngsters to eat plates of oily fish.

 With Action Heroes, you know that with one little drop your child is getting the perfect dose.
 Super Hero Fish Oil has been rigorously tested and contains no heavy metals or nasty contaminants.
 Importantly, it also tastes great.
 It has a very mild lemony flavour but for the very reluctant, it can easily be added to cold food or drinks.

 Contains fish and citrus.
-Those taking warfarin or aspirin prescribed by their doctor are typically advised not to take omega-3 fish oil in its concentrated form as a supplement.
+Those on any medication, such as blood thinners, or taking warfarin or aspirin prescribed by their doctor are typically advised not to take omega-3 fish oil in its concentrated form as a supplement.

 Why Action Heroes omega-3 is the best?